5 Best Carnitas In San Antonio

 5. Taqueria Datapoint

 If you’re craving excellent carnitas tacos in San Antonio at any time of day, in any part of town, you need to visit Taqueria Datapoint.
 It’s an authentic Mexican restaurant with a variety of entrees and tacos available, but their carnitas taco is absolutely delicious.
-And with three locations in San Antonio, it’s one of the most convenient places to get your carnitas tacos to fix.
+And with four locations in San Antonio, it’s one of the most convenient places to get your carnitas tacos to fix.

 These aren’t the massive, meat-filled, mega tacos you might find at Carnitas Don Raul.
 Instead, Taqueria Datapoint serves tiny street tacos on a plate with onions and cilantro.
 You might want to order 4 or 5 of them to make a full meal.
 Also, full disclosure: I love the other tacos here just as much as the carnitas, so I’m going to advocate for a platter of 5 tacos in a variety of fillings.
 But you do you.